rxweb/rxweb/docs/reactive-form-validators/validation-decorators/email.md

 ---
 title: email
-description: Email validation decorator will allow only emails to be entered, If user tries to enter any string except email then the property will become invalid.
+description: Email validation decorator will only allow user to enter input which is in the correct email format.
 author: rxcontributorone

 ---